Installation, Configuration and Operation on Linux

 Linux service

-The final step is to set up the Linux service to start up and shutdown Odilon.
-Create en edit a new odilon.service file.
+It is recommended to set up a Linux service to start up and shutdown Odilon.
+To do so, create en edit a new odilon.service file.

 sudo vi /etc/systemd/system/odilon.service